roman-neuhauser/Ansel-wiki/Filtering-feature.md

+The new filtering feature, forcefully introduced for darktable 4.0, was the straw that made the camel's back break and made me realized that I had been working with a team of idiots for too long, which was cause to start this fork.
+It is a solution in search for a problem, over-engineered, introducing features that nobody needed in the worst possible way, under cover of what started as a mere refactoring.
+Then, idiots got trigger-happy and couldn't resist adding bloat to what was just refactored, just because they could.
+Oversight of the problem to solve was long lost, because there was no problem in the first place.

-A quick log for shit and giggles: [technical debt](https://en.wikipedia.org/wiki/Technical_debt) diff from the new filtering feature.
+A quick log for shit and giggles of [technical debt](https://en.wikipedia.org/wiki/Technical_debt) diff from the new filtering feature.

 +x / -y are the number of lines of code added/removed.
 For a given feature, best practices are to have the lowest number of code lines at the end because each line is a chance of bug and long code is hard to maintain, debug and extend.
 See [overengineering](https://en.wikipedia.org/wiki/Overengineering)